bessinnica/Loc-markdig-azuredocs-test/articles/search/search-security-trimming-for-azure-search-with-aad.md

 This article covers the following tasks:
 > [!div class="checklist"]
-- Create AAD groups and users
+> - Create AAD groups and users
-- Associate the user with the group you have created
+> - Associate the user with the group you have created
-- Cache the new groups
+> - Cache the new groups
-- Index documents with associated groups
+> - Index documents with associated groups
-- Issue a search request with group identifiers filter
+> - Issue a search request with group identifiers filter

->[!NOTE]
+>
+> [!NOTE]
 > Sample code snippets in this article are written in C#.
 You can find the full source code [on GitHub](http://aka.ms/search-dotnet-howto).

 ## Prerequisites